benjaminhattemer/benjaminhattemer.github.io/content/research/_index.md

   <details>
     <summary> Abstract </summary>
-    This study offers novel causal estimates of the effect of air pollution on workplace accidents.
-We focus on a near world-wide natural source of air pollution: dust precipitation.
-We use administrative data on the universe of work accidents reported in Spain.
-Our estimates imply that an average day of dust precipitation induces a 1.2 percent increase in work accidents.
-We find these effects are pervasive for workers of different occupations, income levels and demographic characteristics.
-We also provide evidence supporting temporary impairment of physical and cognitive performance as the main causal channel.
+    This study provides causal estimates of the effect of air pollution on workplace safety using data on the universe of work accidents reported in Spain (2010-2019).
+We focus on a near-worldwide natural source of air pollution: mineral dust precipitation.
+Our estimates reveal dust precipitation marginal effects and overall burden on workplace safety are of the same order of magnitude as those of high temperatures.
+Impacts are widespread, spanning most worker and accident characteristics, and consistent with dust inducing human error across diverse tasks and activities.
+However, we find null effects for workers at the top quintile of the wage distribution.
   </details>

 <br>